xxsc0529/genai-toolbox/docs/en/resources/authServices/_index.md

 can primarily be used by [Tools](../tools) in two different ways:

-- [**Authorized Invocation**][auth-invoke] is when a tool to be validate by the auth service before the call can be invoked.
-Toolbox will rejected an calls that fail to validate or have an invalid token.
+- [**Authorized Invocation**][auth-invoke] is when a tool is validated by the auth service before the call can be invoked.
+Toolbox will reject any calls that fail to validate or have an invalid token.
 - [**Authenticated Parameters**][auth-params] replace the value of a parameter with a field from an [OIDC][openid-claims] claim.
 Toolbox will automatically resolve the ID token provided by the client and replace the parameter in the